jnestruch/udacity-ipnd/5.backend project/README.md

 `log.path = '/article/' || articles.slug`

-As last point on this query, just mention that we've assumed that only the correct requests should be considered, that means that the program will return only the **log** records where the **status** is ok.
+As last point on this query, just to mention that we've assumed that only the correct requests should be considered, that means that the program will return only the **log** records where the **status** is ok.

 So, the final query to fetch the results will be: